19-148_AP_JPG.jpg

 Adam Pendleton

-Adam Pendleton is a New York-based artist and a central figure amongst a cross-generational group of painters defining the medium as it relates to process and abstraction in the 21st century.
+Adam Pendleton is a central figure among a cross-generational group of painters redefining the medium as it relates to process and abstraction.
+In 2024, he was honored with the Rosenthal Family Foundation Award for Painting from the American Academy of Arts and Letters.

 18-038_AP_JPG.jpg